-What is the legal status of cannabis in Mississippi?
+What is the legal status of CBD in Mississippi?

 In 2014, then Governor Phil Bryant signed Mississippi HB 1231 into law.
 Known as Harper’s Grace Law, the bill allows the use of low-THC cannabis oil, only for those with intractable epileptic syndromes.